 Clicking here will take you to my YouTube video playlist of the entire night’s performance of our live recording session for our up-coming CD: “Consensus”.
 Be advised that the audio is from the video and not the actual audio that will appear on the CD.

 So with the changing demographics of jazz in the new millennium, we artists have to learn to be creative as we are forced to foster our own performing situations.
 This is what I accomplished with the residency at Hotel Normandie that lasted from May of 2017 to April of 2018.
 I sought to create a unique jazz experience, utilizing the classic 1926 ambiance of the historic LA landmark Hotel Normandie, just on the edge of downtown LA in the Koreatown district.
 On those nights we created a classic retro-vibe much like the Soho district in NYC, which felt very much like that due to the hard-hitting original jazz we played there.
 We gave audiences a unique and original music listening experience.
 That’s what brought them out and our guests supported the hotel by patronizing the award-winning Cassell’s restaurant and bar, located just off the lobby where we performed; so much so, that they had to hire extra staff to handle it.
 In recent years, I’ve turned to the now venerable Alvas Showroom in San Pedro to record my CDs live and in performance.
 It is a cost-effective way to produce a recording.
 They have state of the art sound there.
 Many of us think this room may be “acoustically perfect.”
 The owner Matt Lincir built it as a labor of love and the smallest detail is given attention.
 For instance, the piano situation that Jane Getz loves so well; how many places give you a choice of Steinway concert grands?
 Do you want the New York (American) model or the Hamburg (German)?
 The only downside to recording live like this is that there is no safety net.
-So you have to be well-rehearsed and confident in pulling it off.
-So once again on July 14, 2018, we performed a live recording session in what could be my 20th CD at Alvas Showroom in San Pedro, CA before a large and appreciative audience.
+You have to be well-rehearsed and confident in pulling it off.
+So here we are on July 14, 2018, in a live recording session that would be my 20th CD at Alvas Showroom before a large and appreciative audience.
 I had booked the date back in late 2017.
 It had been 3 months after what turned out to be our last performance at Hotel Normandie.
 Prior to the Hotel Normandie residency, back then I was struggling with another ‘writer’s block’.
 I seem to get these with more frequency the older I get.
-I’m one of these composers who apparently need a deadline that performances give you.
+I’m one of these composers who apparently need a deadline that performances give you to get any work done.
 The lack of performing opportunities in my case without question brought on my ‘writer’s block’.
 Performing monthly at Hotel Normandie, enabled me to renew my compositional designs on a monthly basis.
 A lot of great writing happened over the year we performed there.
 It was natural at some point to record all this material.
 Unlike most of my recent recordings of original material, where the compositions were freshly written just prior to recording; we had been playing these compositions for over a year before recording.
 I’ve watched these tunes grow, evolve and metamorphose over that time beyond my original vision of them.
-I felt that we were really ready to record as everyone was familiar and comfortable with the tunes and was really looking forward to our July 14th date at Alvas.
+I felt that we were really ready to record as everyone was familiar and comfortable with the tunes and found myself really looking forward to our July 14th date at Alvas.
 As I listen to the rough mix masters, I can say the band exceeded way beyond my initial hopes!
-I will be looking to release this CD first thing January 2019!
+I will be looking to release this CD in June 2019!
 You can check the whole thing out on YouTube on the above link.
 Keep in mind that while you are getting the visuals, the audio is from the camera and not the excellent audiophile level audio captured by Bob Tucker!
 Believe me, there is a real difference!
 So you have something to look forward to when this CD comes out for 2019!